Globalism: Concept

 Modern globalism has been linked to the ideas of economic and political integration of countries and economies.
-The first person in the United States to use the term "economic integration" in its modern sense, such as combining separate economies into larger economic regions, was John S. de Beers, an economist in the United States Department of the Treasury, towards the end of 1941.
+The first person in the United States of America to use the term "economic integration" in its modern sense, such as combining separate economies into larger economic regions, was John S. de Beers, an economist in the United States Department of the Treasury, towards the end of 1941.
 By 1948, economic integration was appearing in an increasing number of American documents and speeches.
 Paul G. Hoffman, then head of the Economic Cooperation Administration, used the term in a 1949 speech to the Organisation for European Economic Co-operation.
 The New York Times summarized it thus:

 Globalism emerged as a dominant set of ideologies in the late twentieth century.
-As these ideologies settled, and as various processes of globalization intensified, they contributed to the consolidation of a connecting global imaginary.
+As these ideologies settled, and while various processes of globalization intensified, they contributed to the consolidation of a connecting global imaginary.
 In 2010, Manfred Steger and Paul James theorized this process in terms of four levels of change: changing ideas, ideologies, imaginaries and ontologies.
 Globalism has been seen as a pillar of a liberal international order along with democratic governance, open trade, and international institutions.
-At Brookings Institution, David G. Victor has suggested cooperation in carbon capture and storage technology could be a future element of globalism, as part of global efforts against climate change.
+At Brookings Institution, David G. Victor has suggested cooperation in carbon capture and storage technology could be a future element of globalism as part of global efforts against climate change.